 - Thame Town Centre Covid-19 Recovery Action Plan – your thoughts are welcome and can be submitted via the survey at the bottom of the Action Plan page.

 - South & Vale Business Support (SVBS) – Financial Support

 - Contact SODC’s Economic Development Team – 01235 422208 or email@example.com

-If you would like to help the Foodbank in Thame, you can download the Foodbank app to your phone, and select ‘Sharing Life Trust’ to see the current list of needed items locally.
-If you need support from the Foodbank, please call 0300 201 0212 or 07541 299010, or go to www.sharinglifetrust.org/foodbank.
+If you would like to help the Thame Foodbank, you can download the Foodbank app to your phone, and select ‘Sharing Life Trust’ to see the current list of needed items locally.
+If you need support from the Foodbank, please call 0300 201 0212 or 07541 299010, or visit the Sharing Life Trust website.

 Sharing Life Trust have launched a Community Larder for Thame.
 This will provide a way to access staple food, reduce food waste and improve the well-being of residents.

 Creative / Sport

 Community Groups / Organisations and Charities